 And then I realized: this should be standard.

+It changes everything.
+The confidence.
+The close rate.
 The quality of client relationships.

 Because you're not hoping they trust your expertise.
+You're letting them see for themselves.

+The best fabric won't sell itself.
 The most beautiful explanation won't convince someone who can't picture it.

 But twenty minutes showing them their future?
+That changes the conversation completely.

 This isn't about creating art.
+This is about creating certainty.

 And certainty is what clients are actually buying.